 - Use a high-pressure spray on tents that are higher up.

 - Spinosad is a bacterial insecticide that works both by contact and by ingestion, attacking the nervous system of the insect.
+Apply to the foliage.
 While wet, spinosad is toxic to bees and should not be applied to plants in flower.

 For pesticide information or other questions please call toll free: 877-486-6271.